benjbuch/octo_waffle/part_13-summarizing_tables.md

     ## mean in group Female   mean in group Male
     ##             2.781111             2.693000

-We would however prefer a nice table with one column specifying the weekday and all parameters of the fit neatly organized as variables.
+We would certainly prefer a neat table with the parameters of the fit organized as columns and the rows specifying the grouping variables such as the weekday.
+In this sense, a vectorized approach.

-Let’s have a look how to perform a Student’s *t* test within the `tidyverse`.
+Let’s look how to perform a Student’s *t* test within the `tidyverse`.

-We will use `group_modify(...)`, the summary function for cases when `summarize(...)` is too limited.
-It takes a function as argument that operates on and returns back a `data.frame` (or similar).
+We will use `group_modify(...)`, a summary function for cases when `summarize(...)` is too limited.
+It takes a function as argument, which operates on and returns back a `data.frame`.
 In this case, the function will be given the (four) different `data.frame` objects, one for each group (day).
-In this sense, a vectorized approach.

 > Since R’s `t.test` does not return a `data.frame` by default, we wrap
 > it with `~ broom::tidy(...)`.
 This function makes a `data.frame`
 > containing the parameters (e.g. coefficients and slopes) of the model.

-> The `~` in front of `broom::tidy(...)` is mandatory at this point for
+> Note: The `~` in front of `broom::tidy(...)` is mandatory for reasons
-> reasons beyond the scope of this tutorial.
+> beyond the scope of this tutorial at this point.

-Within `group_modify`, we can refer to the current `data.frame` subset with `.` (or `.x`) and the value of the grouping variable with `.y`.
+Within `group_modify`, we can refer to the current subset with `.` (or `.x`) and the value of the grouping variable with `.y`.

 ``` r
 reshape2::tips %>%